The Best Multivitamins for Women in 2014

 See Our Comparison of 100 Multivitamin Brands Designed for Women

 MultivitaminGuide.org can be a good first step in that direction.
-The guide offers comparison of over 100 multivitamin brands for women based on careful analysis of the Supplement Facts of each product.
+This guide offers comparison of over 100 multivitamin brands for women based on careful analysis of the Supplement Facts of each product.
 Each of the reviewed multivitamins is evaluated against 4 key parameters - composition, bioavailability, safety and potency.
-Then each supplement is assigned a score ranging from 0 to 10 (10 being the best), which enables you to easily compare the effectiveness of the various brands.
-For best results, using a multivitamin product with a score of 8.0 or above is strongly advised.
+Then each supplement is assigned an effectiveness score ranging from 0 to 10 (10 being the best), which enables you to easily compare the various brands.
+For best results, using a multivitamin with a score of 8.0 or above is strongly advised.

 Table 1: Effectiveness scores and ranking of the most popular multivitamin brands

 |3||Douglas Laboratories||Ultra Preventive X||9.3|

 |4||USANA Health Sciences||HealthPak||8.9|